Stephen Nelson pointing to the words Expensive Error regarding business owner personal capital allocation mistakes.

 And over decades, these mistakes compound into a massive drag on wealth.

-I work with founders preparing for eight-figure exits, and the reality is this:
+When guiding founders through complex wealth management in Coppell and preparing them for eight-figure exits, the reality is this:

 Most of them built incredible businesses… but never built a strategy for their personal capital.